OmnisStudio/Omnis-Slideshow/README.md

 # Omnis-Slideshow
 Library demos a simple slideshow containing three elements that slide in and out from different directions.
 (Note the Transform component is for Window classes only, not JS forms.)

+For more information about using the Transform window class component, see the tech note: http://www.omnis.net/technotes/tnxm0004.jsp

 Requires Omnis Studio 8.1.2 or above.

 ## Contents